thecrazymage/DL2_HSE/README.md

 ## Acknowledgments

 I would like to express my gratitude to [Ivan Rubachev](https://puhsu.net/) and [Evgeny Sokolov](https://github.com/esokolov) for their invaluable help and support in designing this course.
-My thanks also go to all our guest lecturers for agreeing to participate and share their expertise.
-A special thanks to [Maxim Kodryan](https://github.com/MaxBourdon) — his mere existence was contribution enough.
+I am also deeply grateful to [Denis Rakitin](https://github.com/RakitinDen) for his advices during the course.
+My thanks also go to all our guest lecturers and seminarians for agreeing to participate and share their expertise.
+A special thanks to [Maxim Kodryan](https://www.youtube.com/watch?v=pKejn72xpCo) — his mere existence was contribution enough.

 ## License